-Vanishing twin syndrome (VTS) is a miscarriage that causes a pregnancy involving twins to become a pregnancy involving one baby.
+Vanishing twin syndrome (VTS) is a miscarriage that causes a pregnancy involving twins to become a pregnancy involving one embryo.
 It occurs when one of the embryos detected during an ultrasound stops developing.
 VTS can’t be treated or prevented.
 Getting both the clinical and emotional support you need is essential as you progress through your pregnancy.

 Advertisement